-A student may anonymously report an alleged incident of bullying by using "Anonymous Alerts" at http://www.ssisd.net.
+A student may anonymously report an alleged incident of bullying by submitting a report to the "Anonymous Alerts" phone app or www.ssisd.net.

 The administration will investigate any allegations of bullying and related misconduct.
 The district will also provide notice to the parent of the alleged victim and the parent of the student alleged to have engaged in bullying.